Get your regular legal insights

 1. What is the status quo with respect to ESOPs and VSOPs

-Till now there was one big problem in Germany when it came to employee participation.
-It even has its own name amongst lawyers: the “Dry-income”-Problem.
+Until now there was one big problem in Germany when it came to employee participation.
+It even has its name amongst lawyers: the “Dry-income”-Problem.
 To understand, why we issue ESOPs or VSOPs in Germany you only need to understand this.
 We try to keep it as simple as possible:

 To understand the rationale behind issuing ESOPs (Employee Stock Ownership Plans) or VSOPs (Virtual Stock Option Plans) in Germany, it's crucial to grasp the differences between income tax and capital gains tax.
 Income tax rates can soar up to 50%, whereas capital gains are taxed at a more manageable 25% for natural persons.
 The implication?
 A staggering 50% tax saving could be achieved by employees holding real shares in the company.